syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Activity.md

 ### Call

-A Call activity is a global subprocess that is reused at various points of the business flow and set it with the call property of the task.To create a Call activity, you have to enable the [IsCallActivity](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_IsCallActivity) property of the BPMNNodeViewModel.
+A Call activity is a global subprocess that is reused at various points of the business flow.
+To create a Call activity, you have to enable the [IsCallActivity](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_IsCallActivity) property of the BPMNNodeViewModel.

 >Note: By default, IsCallActivity property is false.